-The following persons were elected to the office of Standing Auditor: Elena Cenderelli (Chair), from list no. 2, ranked second by number of votes; Raffaella Fantini and Paolo Salvadori, from list no. 1.
-The following persons were elected to the office of Alternate Auditor: Carmela Regina Silvestri, from list no. 1, who obtained the highest number of votes and Daniele Federico Monarca, from list no. 2.
+The following persons were elected to the office of Standing Auditor: Elena Cenderelli (Chairperson), from list no. 2, ranked second by number of votes; Raffaella Fantini and Paolo Salvadori, from list no. 1.
+The following persons were elected to the office of Alternate Auditor: Carmela Regina Silvestri (who resigned as of 9 May 2018), from list no. 1, who obtained the highest number of votes and Daniele Federico Monarca, from list no. 2.

-For information regarding the Curriculum Vitae of the members of the Board of Statutory Auditors in office, please refer to the information published on the Bank's website at www.gruppomps.it - Corporate Governance - Board of Statutory Auditors.
+For information regarding the curriculum vitae of the members of the Board of Statutory Auditors in office, please refer to the Bank's website at www.gruppomps.it - Corporate Governance - Board of Statutory Auditors.